HolyBlackCat/cpp-tutorials/debugging_in_terminal.md

 There are several popular debuggers: LLDB, GDB, and the Visual Studio debugger.
 They are commonly used with Clang, GCC, and MSVC [compilers](/installing_toolchain.md#what-is-a-compiler) respectively.

-We will be using LLDB because we're already using Clang *([Why Clang?](/choosing_compiler_and_more.md))*, and because Visual Studio Code ([which we'll be installing later](/installing_ide.md)) works great with it.
+We will be using LLDB because we're already using Clang *([Why Clang?](/choosing_compiler_and_more.md))*, and because Visual Studio Code ([which we'll be installing later](/installing_ide.md)) works well with it (there's a good plugin for it).
 But all of them should work fine.

+LLDB and GDB are similar, this tutorial should work with GDB as well.

 ## Debugging in a terminal

-Go read [Terminal for Dummies](/terminal_for_dummies.md) if you haven't yet.
+Go read [Terminal for Dummies](/terminal_for_dummies.md) if you haven't already.

 Most debuggers (except the Visual Studio one, from what I know) can be used in a terminal.
 There are ways to use them with UI as well, but we'll be covering this later.

-**Usually you won't be debugging in a terminal.
-The goal of this tutorial is to give a minimal experience of doing so, before teaching more convenient methods.**
+Most of the time you won't be debugging in a terminal.
+The goal of this tutorial is to give a minimal experience of doing so, before teaching more convenient methods.

 ## Installing LLDB